albertjimenezbl/theseus-lib/README.md

 ### <a name="what_is_theseus"></a> 1.1.
 What is Theseus?
 Theseus is a fast, optimal and affine-gap Sequence-to-Graph aligner.
 It leverages the expected high similarity in the aligned data to accelerate computation and reduce the search space compared to other alternatives.
 Theseus is a general purpose aligner, providing two main functionalities:
-1. Multiple Sequence Alignment (MSA): Theseus performs MSA of a set of N sequences using the Partial Order Alignment (POA) approach.
+1. **Multiple Sequence Alignment (MSA):** Theseus performs MSA of a set of N sequences using the Partial Order Alignment (POA) approach.
 That is, it progressively builds a partial order graph representing an MSA of a set of given sequences, adding one more sequence to the graph at each iteration.
-2. Aligning to a graph: Alternatively, Theseus can align one or several sequences to a reference graph.
+2. **Alignment to a reference graph:** Alternatively, Theseus can align one or several sequences to a reference graph.
 The user has to provide an initial position for the alignment to start.

 <p align = "center">
 <img src = "img/Theseus_green.png" width="300px">